Antenna (film)

 Antenna is a 1970 Dutch short film, directed by Adriaan Ditvoorst and starring Pierre Clémenti.

 Plot

-The film is centered around Aquarius, an eccentric and lonely artist who builds a raft, and navigates it down the Scheldt River.
+Aquarius, an eccentric and lonely artist who builds a raft, navigates it down the Scheldt River.
 Along the way, he discovers a Catholic monastery run by strict, conservative nuns.
 Due to the rigidity within the convent, sex education does not exist and individuals are oppressed by the rules of the nuns' unwavering faith and religious practices.

 One of the residents is 18-year-old Antenna, who dreams of a better life of freedom outside the monastery.
 Together with her boyfriend, Aquarius, she decides to leave on his raft during an early-morning escape.
 The raft then disappears in the fog.
 Later, they meet a lonely hippie (resembling Jesus Christ) who lives on a farm and wants to spread love and peace to all by handing out free cannabis.
 The film ends in Amsterdam at the music venue Paradiso.